jeffreysbrother/tcg-sitemap/README.md

 ## Usage

-After compiling, run `./tcg-sitemap` in the project directory.
-The sitemap index and sitemaps will appear in the folder specified in **config.yaml**.
+Compile with `go build` and then run `./tcg-sitemap` in the project directory.
+Or, simply run `go run main.go` in the project directory.
+The sitemap index and individual sitemaps will appear in the folder specified in **config.yaml**.